area9innovation/flow9/tools/flow9/readme.md

 - unify should have a way to telling if they were postponed so resolution knows how to handle it

-TODO:
-- Review postpones, and see if we can resolve some of those:
-  - Implement unification of super against overload:
-    - Convert the super to an overload and do intersect?

-- Replace the unknown subtypes in supertype with postponing

-- Radical idea: Replace super with overload always?
-  - Make sure unify
-  		overload5{Beh<?>, Const<?>} != Dyn<?> (e33 and e26)
-	does not happen: In this case, we have lifted a supertype, which has the implicit requirement that the children are also supertypes, into an overload without supertype.
-	This happens further up in the chain, in a Pair<>.
-	See test tests/type13.flow with 983 in tnode.flow as true.

-- Try to make sure ? translates to the same eclasses in more situations:
-   Push pending again (e569)->e561 to overload561{(Pair<e570,e571>)->e570, (Quadruple<e572,e573,e574,e575>)->e572, (Triple<e576,e577,e578>)->e576}

-- Remove TSuper completely.
-Replae with overload when there is info.
-  - Make sure we work with overloads where we have duplicates of the same name, but different type parameters
-  - Use pending and pendingSubtypes for all other cases And these pending will be eclasses only

 # Name and type lookups